OP-DSL/OP2-Common/docs/configuration.md

 The mesh partitioners (PT-Scotch, ParMETIS/METIS, KaHIP) are **pinned**: OP2 links them by library path, so `install(EXPORT)` records the exact artefacts it was built against in `OP2Targets.cmake`, and none of them is searched for again.
 This is deliberate. `libop2_mpi.a` is compiled against those specific headers, and the partitioner APIs are not ABI-stable across builds - `scotch.h` sizes its opaque handles per build (`double dummy[N]`) and OP2 stack-allocates a `SCOTCH_Strat` - so binding a different build would corrupt memory rather than fail to link. **To change partitioner, rebuild OP2**; the libraries take seconds to build.
 If a pinned library has since been deleted or moved, the build stops with that path named, rather than silently binding whatever else happens to be installed.

 Everything else - MPI, OpenMP, CUDA, HIP, HDF5 - provides CMake imported targets, so it is **re-found** rather than pinned, and the usual hints apply.
-But because OP2's libraries are static, your application relinks those same libraries into its own binaries: finding a *different* build of one is what breaks, not finding none.
-So each re-found dependency **defaults to the one OP2 was built against**:
+If OP2 was built `STATIC` (the default), your application relinks those same libraries into its own binary: finding a *different* build of one is what breaks, not finding none.
+If OP2 was built `SHARED`, MPI/OpenMP/CUDA/HIP are still your own binary's direct runtime dependencies exactly as before (a `.so`-to-`.so` link, nothing new there), but the partitioners and HDF5 are no longer separate runtime dependencies at all - they were absorbed into `libop2_*.so` itself at OP2's own build time (see [Shared vs static libraries](#shared-vs-static-libraries)).
+Either way, each re-found dependency **defaults to the one OP2 was built against**:

 | Dependency | Default recorded | Overridden by | Suppressed when |
 |---|---|---|---|